benbpyle/eks-datadog-initial/blog_article.md

 ### Installing Datadog

 There are a couple of ways to install Datadog into a Kubernetes cluster.
-The approach I like to take is to use [Helm] (https://helm.sh/).
+The approach I like to take is to use [Helm](https://helm.sh/).
 With Helm, I can keep all of my values for the Datadog agents in the proper area and update my releases as needed.
 I find the Helm values file looks pretty close to an agent configuration file.

 ### Configure Datadog Secret

 The agent can access the secrets store for things like the API Key which needs to stay private.
 My first order for configuration is to get the secret loaded up.

 ```bash
 kubectl create secret generic datadog-secret --from-literal api-key=<YOUR_DATADOG_API_KEY>